Market Access

 Once treatments have been approved, they must be precisely positioned so that specialist HCPs can quickly apply them in situations where the treatment has clear patient benefits and competitive advantages.
 This is where pharma, healthcare and HCP market research comes in.

-Generally, the three phases of a commercial pharma market access strategy consist of the following:
+Consult our blog “Three phases of a commercial pharma market access strategy”

 Case Study